ilyaka2/BT-in-video-games/README.md

 **Step 1:**

 Head over to the official Godot Engine website at [ godotengine.org](https://godotengine.org./).
-Downlaod the latest version, Extract the 2 files, and open the software.
+Downlaod the 3.5.3 version, Extract the 2 files, and open the software.

 **Step 2:**